refgenie/refgenomes.databio.org/scripts/seq_col_comparison/README.md

 You need to provide the PEPhub path for the PEP with stats results, species (for figure titles), PEPhub path that links sample_name with authority, path to local directory with jsons of sequence collection information.

+You must also have a folder of json representations of each of the reference genomes you wish to analyze and plot (these jsons are created via the above sample-level pipeline).

 Example command
 ```
 python3 stats_graphs.py /home/drc/Downloads/refgenomes_pics_test/22may2025/mus_musculus/ donaldcampbelljr/mouse_seq_col_results:default mus_musculus /home/drc/Downloads/mouse_jsons_from_rivanna/json/ donaldcampbelljr/mouse_seqcol_digests:default